jeena/FeedMonkey/README.md

 FeedMonkey
 ==========

-TinyTinyRSS client for Firefox OS
+RSS client for Firefox OS

 Get it on the [Mozilla Marketplace](https://marketplace.firefox.com/app/feedmonkey/)

-A [TinyTinyRSS](http://tt-rss.org) mobile client with which you can read your RSS feeds and mark them as read on your server.
+A RSS mobile client with which you can read your RSS feeds and mark them as read on your server.

 - You swipe right and left to navigate through the articles.